 Power BI Charts tutorial

-You can see the small icons within the desktop visualization tab, each representing one chart.
-Simply clicking that image will create a chart, or dragging appropriate measures or dimensions will create a basic chart.
+You can see the small icons within the Power BI desktop visualization tab, each representing one chart.
+Simply clicking that image will create a chart, or dragging appropriate measures or dimensions will also create a basic chart.

-The following is the list of charts that are available to work.
+The following is the list of charts that are available to work with.
 This section of the Microsoft Power BI tutorial covers each chart’s definition and configuration.

 - Area Chart